-To the Parer ats of ABSENCE 1st NOTICE Street City, MI 482 236 Regarding: / Grade: Teacher: Full Day Absences: / Half Day Absences: / Current Year's Tardies: Dear Parent s: time.
-In kee s of your child in school depends greatly on regular school attendance and not missing class ping with our efforts to do the utmost for all of our children, I am asking for your coopera-istance in the matter of aware, school developmen struction.
-Sh instructions School is always concerned when a student has a large number of absences.
-As you are of attendance and punctuality have an important effect on student progress and responsibility at.
+ABSENCE 1st NOTICE To the Parents of Street City, MI 48236 / Grade: Regarding: Teacher: Full Day Absences: / Half Day Absences: / Current Year's Tardies: Dear Parents: The progress of your child in school depends greatly on regular school attendance and not missing class time.
+In keeping with our efforts to do the utmost for all of our children, I am asking for your cooperation and assistance in the matter of 's attendance.
+School is always concerned when a student has a large number of absences.
+As you are aware, school attendance and punctuality have an important effect on student progress and responsibility is absent, she is missing valuable indevelopment.
 Our concerns are two-fold.
-First, when is absent, she is missing valuable inner may have a difficult time transitioning into the lessons because she has missed important or details that were given when not at school.
-Secondly, the habits and routines that are beare the foundation for the time-management skills will use in future years. imum benef ess enough to you the importance of regular attendance in order that each child receives maxits from regular daily instruction.
-We urge our parents to assist us in our goals, which are give our children every opportunity to benefit from regular attendance at school. know your child has been ill; however, our school policy dictates we inform you of excessive nces (10 or more absences).
-FIRST NOTICE know your child has been on vacation; however, our school policy dictates we inform you of ssive absences (10 or more absences).
-FIRST NOTICE please conta special circumstances that would explain why has been absent so many times, act me as soon as possible.
-Our school psychologist and social worker are available to help if ar cooperation in improving your child's attendance will be appreciated.
-Sincerely, Principal
+First, when struction.
+She may have a difficult time transitioning into the lessons because she has missed important instructions or details that were given when not at school.
+Secondly, the habits and routines that are being set now are the foundation for the time-management skills will use in future years.
+I cannot stress enough to you the importance of regular attendance in order that each child receives maximum benefits from regular daily instruction.
+We urge our parents to assist us in our goals, which are necessary to give our children every opportunity to benefit from regular attendance at school.
+We know your child has been ill; however, our school policy dictates we inform you of excessive absences (10 or more absences).
+FIRST NOTICE We know your child has been on vacation; however, our school policy dictates we inform you of excessive absences (10 or more absences).
+FIRST NOTICE If there are special circumstances that would explain why has been absent so many times, please contact me as soon as possible.
+Our school psychologist and social worker are available to help if needed.
+Your cooperation in improving your child's attendance will be appreciated.
+Sincerely,